dexxiez/feline.nvim/README.md

 # Backup Mirror

 This is a rehost of the original repo that went dark/deleted.
-Probs no changes as I have no idea what I'm doing, this repo just allows for continued access if you wish
+Probs no changes as I have no idea what I'm doing, this repo just allows for continued access if you wish.
+Repo history restarted due to refs issue

 ---